SpartnerNL/Laravel-Excel/docs/export/mapping.md

 ### Mapping rows

 By adding `WithMapping` you map the data that needs to be added as row.
-In case of using the Eloquent query builder,
+In case of using the Eloquent query builder:

 ```php
 class InvoicesExport implements FromQuery, WithMapping